 What If You Cannot Contact Your Spouse?

 It is possible that you are unable to contact your spouse but you wish to file for divorce.
 It is not absolutely necessary for you to be able to contact your spouse in order to get a divorce in Greenville, South Carolina.
 However, the court will require you to make reasonable effort to contact or track down your spouse.
 Sometimes, this can also mean that you may have to hire a private investigator and run an ad in a local newspaper.
 The investigator will have to certify in court that your spouse cannot be found in order for your divorce to be finalized without them.

 Contact the Elliott Frazier Law Firm for More Information About Greenville, South Carolina, Divorce

 A divorce, uncontested or contested, is a complex process.
 Reaching an agreement on matters of custody and alimony definitely requires legal expertise.
 The attorneys at the Elliott Frazier Law Firm can be helpful in several ways, including negotiating with your spouse or his/her attorney, coming up with a reasonable parenting plan, and assisting you with alimony matters.
 Moreover, an attorney can ensure that no conflicts arise while negotiating, in order to keep your case out of court.
-Call us today to schedule a free consultation and learn more about divorce in Greenville, South Carolina.
+Call us today to schedule a consultation and learn more about divorce in Greenville, South Carolina.